 |BeachMall Deluxe Wood SkimBoard - Best for All Skill Levels||Wood and EVA||4.6 and 5.5||35.5 x 19.5 x 0.40 ; 41 x 20.5 x 0.45||140 and 200|

 |Fiberglass Wave Zone Squirt SkimBoard - Best Value for the Money||Fiberglass and Foam||7||41 x 19.5 x 0.5||90|

-The Best Skimboards
+Reviews of the Best Skimboards

 You really do not have to leave the beach to skimboard.
 Just find a good skimboard, catch incoming waves, and start riding.
 It is that simple.